A robust and versatile deep learning model for prediction of the arterial input function in dynamic small animal $\left[^{18}\text{F}\right]$FDG PET imaging: Discussion

 \paragraph{Improved downstream kinetic modeling}

-The improvements in AIF prediction also translate into better physiological parameter estimation, as evidenced by the voxel-wise $K_i$ comparisons (Fig.~\ref{fig:scatter_vTCM}).
-Accurate AIF estimation is critical for computing reliable kinetic parameters using models such as Patlak~\cite{Patlak1983,Patlak1985b}, and FC-DLIF's enhanced performance further supports its potential to replace invasive blood sampling without compromising modeling accuracy.
+The improvements in AIF prediction also translate into better physiological parameter estimation, as evidenced by the voxel-wise $K_i$ comparisons (Fig.~\ref{fig:scatter_vTCM}), and region-wise comparisons (Fig.~\ref{fig:Ki myocardium} and Fig.~\ref{fig:Ki brain}).
+Accurate AIF estimation is critical for computing reliable kinetic parameters using models such as Patlak~\cite{Patlak1983,Patlak1985b} and compartment models~\cite{sokoloff1977kineticmodeling}, and FC-DLIF's enhanced performance further supports its potential to replace invasive blood sampling without compromising modeling accuracy.

 \paragraph{Generalization challenges with unseen tracers}